craigjbass/SupermarketReceipt-LargeTeamRefactoring/README.md

 * Split into pairs.
 * When refactoring, use a modified version of TCR; `test && (commit ; push) || revert.` - you can run `make tcr`
-* When implementing a feature, use TDD... but make sure to Continuously Integrate!
 * Don't go longer than 3 minutes without running your tests.
 * Push to master.
 * Collaborate to solve merge conflicts.
 * Every commit in master should pass all tests.
 * Don't worry about commit messages, that's not what we're doing here.

-## New feature: discounted bundles
+## Details of the Backlog

 The owner of the system has a new feature request.

 They want to introduce a new kind of special offer - bundles.
 When you buy all the items in a product bundle you get 10% off the total for those items.

 For example you could make a bundle offer of one toothbrush and one toothpaste.
 If you then you buy one toothbrush and one toothpaste, the discount will be 10% of €0.99 + €1.79.
 If you instead buy two toothbrushes and one toothpaste, you get the same discount as if you'd bought only one of each - ie only complete bundles are discounted.